JP Morgan Asset Management acquires solar developer Sonnedix

-LONDON J.P.
+LONDON (Reuters) - J.P.
 Morgan Asset Management has acquired nearly all of solar power developer Sonnedix Group, the companies said on Thursday.

 In 2014, J.P.
 Morgan Asset Management and Sonnedix formed a 50-50 joint venture called Sonnedix Power Holdings to explore opportunities in the global solar market.